Our survey on the impact of Coronavirus on young carers and young adult carers in Scotland

 The results of a Carers Trust Scotland survey into the impact of Coronavirus on young carers aged 12 to 17 and young adult carers aged 18 to 25 was published in July 2020.
 They point to a steep decline in the mental health and wellbeing of thousands of young people across Scotland who provide unpaid care at home for family members or friends.

 With 214 responses from across Scotland, our survey provides a base of evidence.
-It shows how worries relating to Coronavirus and increased isolation caused by the lockdown have affected the mental health and wellbeing of Scotland's young people with caring responsibilities.
+It shows how worries relating to Coronavirus and increased isolation caused by the lockdown affected the mental health and wellbeing of Scotland's young people with caring responsibilities.

 Even before the outbreak of Coronavirus, young carers and young adult carers were all too often spending significant amounts of time caring for a relative in addition to the time they needed to spend on education, work and time for themselves.
-Coronavirus has significantly increased those pressures.
+Coronavirus significantly increased those pressures.

 - Greater prioritisation of mental health support for young carers.
 It is vital that mental health services and schools supporting a child or young person with their mental health ask about caring responsibilities and support that child or young person to get support with caring.